-The work reimagines the potential for hope inside it’s apocalyptic-inspired subject matter.
-We are challenged not to sit in the grief and darkness, but present an alternate future for survival which sparks conversation around our co-existence with the more-than-human world and our responsibilities to the ecological crisis we have created.
+The work reimagines the potential for hope inside it’s apocalyptic-inspired subject matter, presenting alternative futures for survival to spark conversation around our co-existence with the more-than-human world and our responsibilities to the ecological crisis we have created.

 Ashleigh has worked with artists and companies including Marrugeku, GUTS Dance, Jenni Large, Liesel Zink, Daniele Constance, STOMPIN, Jamaal Burkmaar, Denada Dance Theatre and Tami Dance Company.
-She toured with GUTS Dance (Mparntwe) for the regional Australia tour of ‘The Perception Experiment’ in 2020, and with Marrugeku for the Western Australian tour of ‘Jurrungu Ngan-ga (Straight Talk)’ in 2021.
+She toured with GUTS Dance (Mparntwe) for the regional Australia tour of ‘The Perception Experiment’ in 2020 and ‘Value For Money’ in 2023, and with Marrugeku for the Western Australian tour of ‘Jurrungu Ngan-ga (Straight Talk)’ in 2021.

 Ashleigh has a long history working with young people, using dance as a tool for expression, confidence and creativity.
 From 2013-2018 she was a facilitator for COSMOU and CONARTE (Spain), leading movement workshops and creating multidisciplinary performances with young people.
 She has been a choreographic collaborator for ‘Alice Can Dance’ with GUTS Dance since 2018, creating large-scale contemporary dance works with over 200 young people in Mparntwe.
 She has also worked in remote communities as part of Artists on Tour with Artback NT since 2019.